aro-network/aro-docs/docs/edge-node/device-specs.md

 ## Recommended Requirements for Software Clients (ARO Client)

-**The ARO Client is currently available only as an x86 virtual machine (VM) image.**
+**The ARO Client is currently available only as an x86 bare-metal software image.**

-To use the client, users must deploy the VM image on bare-metal servers or desktop computers equipped with an x86 architecture CPU, using any virtualization solution of their choice.
+To use the client, users must deploy the image on bare-metal servers or desktop computers equipped with an x86 architecture CPU.

 For detailed installation and usage instructions, refer to the [ARO Client Image Installation Guide](/docs/user-guides/software-setup.md).